-a.
-A candle.

-b.
-Turn the oxygen down while she is smoking. c.
-Call the fire department and have them on standby.d.
-Take her outside to smoke.
-20. What is the fire escape plan for you client's home?
-If you don't know it please discus S with the client or their family and write down the plan.
+- 19. My aunt smokes cigarettes and uses oxygen, what should I do while she smokes? - a.
+Go outside until she finishes. - b.
+Turn the oxygen down while she is smoking. - c.
+Call the fire department and have them on standby. - d.
+Take her outside to smoke. - e.
+Hide her cigarettes. - 20.
+What is the fire escape plan for you client's home?
+If you don't know it please discuss with the client or their family and write down the plan.